- Annual Statistical Report on UN Procurement

 About the Annual Statistical Report on UN Procurement (ASR)

-UNOPS is grateful to participating United Nations organizations for their continuous support and contributions that make the ASR possible.
-UNOPS continually strives to improve and refine the report to better meet the expectations and objectives of the United Nations Member States, donors, United Nations organizations and the business community.
+UNOPS is grateful to participating organizations for their continuous support and contributions that make the ASR possible.
+UNOPS continually strives to improve and refine the report to better meet the expectations and objectives of the UN Member States, donors, UN organizations and the business community.

 The information presented here is generally applicable to the ASR data presented online across all years.
 For detail specific to each year, refer to the introduction section of the relevant report.